Some Useful Free Online Resources When You’re Writing a PhD

 - Grammarly will help you correct grammar, spelling, and punctuation mistakes, in particular in emails and when posting on social platforms (such as here!).
 The free version works pretty well.

 - I love listening to music when I am writing.
 I can recommend the playlist Indie Folk on YouTube (updated every month) because it is relaxing but dynamic (I won’t fall asleep).
-The Google Chrome extension Noisli also enables you to chose between ‘random’, ‘productivity’, and ‘relax’ to adjust the background sounds to your current mood.
+The Google Chrome extension Noisli also enables you to choose between ‘random’, ‘productivity’, and ‘relax’ to adjust the background sounds to your current mood.

 - I strongly recommend f.lux, which “makes the color of your computer’s display adapt to the time of day”, to get your computer to adapt to natural sunlight.